certego/PcapMonkey/README.md

 Click **"Explore on my own"** to close the window.

-Now we can import the panoptikon index patterns, they will be used to access our pcap data.
+Now we can import the pcapmonkey index patterns, they will be used to access our pcap data.
 To do so click the Management icon (the cog):

 ![Kibana cog](https://github.com/certego/pcapmonkey/raw/master/images/kibana_managment.png)